-- (1) name of inventor and application serial number; - (2) name of inventor, attorney docket number which was on the application as filed, and filing date of the application; - (3) name of inventor, title of invention and filing date; - (4) name of inventor, title of invention and reference to a specification which is attached to the oath or declaration at the time of execution and filed with the oath or declaration; or - (5) name of inventor, title of invention and a statement by a registered attorney or agent that the application filed in the PTO is the application which the inventor executed by signing the oath or declaration.
+- (1) name of inventor(s), and application number (consisting of the series code and the serial number; e.g., 08/123,456); - (2) name of inventor(s), serial number and filing date; - (3) name of inventor(s) and attorney docket number which was on the specification as filed; - (4) name of inventor(s), title which was on the specification as filed and filing date; - (5) name of inventor(s), title which was on the specification as filed and reference to an attached specification which is both attached to the oath or declaration at the time of execution and submitted with the oath or declaration; or - (6) name of inventor(s), title which was on the specification as filed and accompanied by a cover letter accurately identifying the application for which it was intended by either the application number (consisting of the series code and the serial number; e.g., 08/123,456), or serial number and filing date.
+Absent any statement(s) to contrary, it will be presumed that the application filed in the PTO is the application which the inventor(s) executed by signing the oath or declaration.